By Jeff Sturgis, Habitat Design Specialist / Owner of Whitetail Habitat Solutions

 Before you purchase your next trail camera, keep in mind what exactly you’ll be using it for.
 The purpose of these cameras is to show you what’s there when you are not.
 The investment should ultimately yield accurate intel on what deer are there and how they are moving through the landscape.
 The latest developments in cameras have greatly reduced their ‘Footprint’ on your scouting efforts.
 Blackout infrared flash, increased battery life, and cellular photo sharing are all great features to consider depending on your budget.

-What I use: While I have yet to utilize cellular trail cameras, I have become a huge fan of blackout infrared flash, trail cam monitoring software and prolonged battery life.
-I currently use and recommend the Exodus LIFT cameras from Exodus Outdoor Gear in conjunction with DeerLab's.com trail camera software.
+What I use: I have become a huge fan of blackout infrared flash, trail cam monitoring software and prolonged battery life.
+I currently use and recommend the Exodus cameras from Exodus Outdoor Gear in conjunction with DeerLab's.com trail camera software.
 High quality images, video, Blackout IR flash, 5 year warranty, and incredibly long battery life when using Lithium Ion batteries are all reasons I trust these cameras for reconnaissance year round.